alex-176/cpp_lib_updates/README.md

 [7. breaking changes](#7-breaking-changes)

 ## Motivation
-Assume you have a C++ library with a simple API:
+Assume you have a C++ library that is used by other modules.
+The library provides a simple API:
 ```cpp
 struct S{
   int a;